-The iPhone 11 Pro Max Vs. iPhone XS Max Highlights A Few Big Updates
+Here's How The iPhone 11 Pro Max Compares To Last Year's XS Max

 A year after releasing its largest iPhone ever, Apple announced a new smartphone that, size-wise, is comparable to the newly-discontinued iPhone XS Max.
 The iPhone 11 Pro Max, which Apple revealed at its annual September keynote address on Tuesday, Sept.
 10, also measures in at 6.2 inches high, with a 6.5-inch diagonal display.
 Considering that they are both oversized devices that boast special features, you might want to know what sets them apart from each other.
 A look at the iPhone 11 Pro Max versus the iPhone XS Max might help you figure out whether or not you want to upgrade.
 Elite Daily reached out to Apple for comment on the apparently discontinued iPhone XS Max, but did not immediately hear back.

 As with the most recent September keynotes, the event took place at the Steve Jobs Theater in Cupertino, California on Sept.
 13. Fans who were there in person or who tuned in for the livestream were treated to a few big announcements from the brand.
 First and foremost, three new iPhones were revealed, and the iPhone 11, iPhone 11 Pro, and the iPhone 11 Pro Max appear to come with some pretty cool upgrades.
 From updated cameras to faster processing speeds, it seems like current iPhone owners might have a hard time deciding whether or not it's time for an upgrade.

 If you're interested in the biggest iPhones Apple has to offer, a comparison of the iPhone 11 Pro Max and the iPhone XR Max might make your decision a little easier.